|

 C-242 and required documentation.

-form and required documentation is not provided within 30 days, the LSS CSS
+the form and required documentation is not provided within 30 days, the LSS CSS

-shall staff with the IMS/SA for disapproval of the C-240 or determine if
+will staff with the LSS IMS or BWC settlement attorney for disapproval of the

-reduced probabilities would be appropriate.
+C-240 or determine if reduced probabilities would be appropriate.
+If additional

 1.

-The LSS CSS has the authority to, and
+The LSS CSS has the authority to, and may approve settlements valued

-may approve settlements valued $25,000 or less, subject to the exceptions
+$25,000 or less, subject to the exceptions listed in V3.a below.
+The LSS CSS must

-settlement amounts above $25,000 as follows:
+obtain settlement authority for recommended settlement amounts above $25,000 as

 Amount Authorizing